dexwritescode/ws-compare/README.md

     vegeta plot > plot.html

+## Docker
+### Build
+  Example: while in the java directory, run the command:

+    docker build -t java/webservice:1.0 .

+### Run

+    docker run -p 8080:8080 java/webservice:1.0

 # Notes:
 - The code is not suitable for production use.
 And is not idiomatic to each language.
 Also, lacks tests and documentation.
-- This project I wrote to compare some metrics using different programming languages.
+- This project was written to compare some metrics using different programming languages.
 The metrics I was looking for:
     - Compiled artifact size
     - Size in memory while running idle
     - Size in memory while running at peak requests per second